openmsr/msr-archive/README.md

 ---

-poor text formatting in many of the publically available pdf scans of documents pertaining to early molten salt reactors make it cumbersome to sift out specific details. this repository is intending to make a searchable archive of ocr text files of documents pertaining to molten salt reactors, the need which stem from the [msre cad file project](https://github.com/openmsr/msre).
+poor text formatting in many of the publically available pdf scans of documents pertaining to early molten salt reactors make it cumbersome to sift out specific details. this repository is intending to make a searchable archive of ocr text files of documents pertaining to molten salt reactors, the need of which stem from the [msre cad file project](https://github.com/openmsr/msre).

 documents are rescanned with optical character recognition (ocr) using [ocrmypdf](https://github.com/jbarlow83/OCRmyPDF), [tesseract](https://github.com/tesseract-ocr/tesseract), and training set '[tessdata_best](https://github.com/tesseract-ocr/tessdata_best)'.